fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/AzureActiveDirectory.md

 ### [Get-MsolDomainFederationSettings](./Get-MsolDomainFederationSettings.md)
-Retrieves settings for a federated domain.
+Gets key settings for a federated domain.

 ### [Get-MsolDomainVerificationDns](./Get-MsolDomainVerificationDns.md)
-Retrieves a list of records to configure a domain.
+Gets DNS records necessary to verify a domain.

 ### [Get-MsolFederationProperty](./Get-MsolFederationProperty.md)
-For the specified domain, displays the properties of the Active Directory Federation Services 2.0 server and Microsoft Online.
+Displays the properties of the Active Directory Federation Services 2.0 server and Microsoft Online.

 ### [Get-MsolGroup](./Get-MsolGroup.md)